New Hampshire Sales and Use Tax

 If you are not sure if you have established nexus in New Hampshire, you can usually get free help by contacting the New Hampshire State.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in New Hampshire.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in New Hampshire
+Special rules applying to New Hampshire sales tax and use taxes?

 - Shipping is not taxable.